Timeline

 2004:

-The first school trip – two dozen pupils from Thetford Grammar School enjoy two-hour sails on Nancy, alternating with walks along the coast path to Pin Mill.
+Nancy Blackett’s first organised school party – while studying “We Didn’t Mean to Go to Sea”, two dozen pupils from Thetford Grammar School enjoy two-hour sails on Nancy Blackett, alternating with walks along the coast path to Pin Mill.
 The trips have now become an annual event.
-Nancy is given a new staysail, following the observation that the existing one seems rather small, and a new jib, as a donation in memory of member Mike Burton.
-A donation to the Trust includes a first-edition "Secret Water" containing a postcard from Arthur Ransome with the intriguing hint – "it seems to me that eight are about enough" – that he might have intended that book to end the series.
+Nancy Blackett is given a new staysail, following the observation that the existing one seems rather small, and a new jib, as a donation in memory of member Mike Burton.
+A donation to the Trust includes a first-edition “Secret Water” containing a postcard from Arthur Ransome with the intriguing hint – “it seems to me that eight are about enough” – that he might have intended that book to end the series.

 2005:

-The Trafalgar bicentenary – Nancy takes part in the Fleet Review in the Solent, and then, IFOS at Portsmouth again.
-She also visits her birthplace at Littlehampton, and heads downchannel as far as Plymouth.
+The Trafalgar bicentenary – Nancy Blackett takes part in the Fleet Review in the Solent, saluting the Queen, and then visits Portsmouth for the third and final International Festival of the Sea.
+She also visits her birthplace at Littlehampton, and heads down channel as far as Plymouth.
 Her first full survey since purchase by the Trust reveals her to be in good condition.

 2006: